 In this connection it is but right to show that, whether the treaty was fair or unfair, in the working of it, the citizens of this country have had advantages not contemplated when it was signed.
-The arrangement was completed on the Sth of June, 1854, but was not to come into full effect till ratified by the Colonial Legislature.
-Mr. Marcy requested that pending the decisions of the Provinces, the American fishermen should be permitted to enter upon the inshore fisheries be permitted to enter upon the instance instance in as full and ample a manner as they would be when the treaty came into force.
-The conces-sion was yielded and the British and Colonial cruisers withdrawn.
-When the Colonies claimed the free entry of their products, pending the rati-fication of the treaty in return for this conces-sion existing research laws were pleaded and sion, existing revenue laws were pleaded, and this very reasonable claim was denied, so that at the outset the citizens of the Republic enjoyed the chief advantages of the treaty for nearly a year before the Colonists were practically brought within its scope and operations.
-Again, when the civil war broke out, one-half the seaboard of the United States was blockaded, and all the advantages of the Reciprocity ed, and all the advantages of the Reciprocity Treaty, so far as the consumption of the ten mil-lions of people in the Southern States was a be-nefit to the Provinces were withdrawn.
-Assum-ing that the treaty runs over ten years, it will be seen that for the whole of that period the people of this country have enjoyed all the benefits for which they stipulated, while the British Ameri-cans, for one year of the ten, have enjoyed no be-nefit at all and for four years have lost the conneft at all, and for four years have lost the con-sumption of one-third of the people with whom, by the treaty, they were entitled to trade.
-Re-cognizing the political necessities of the period.
-British subjects have made no complaints of this exclusion, but it ought to be borne in mind new that the whole which is how to be mind, now that the whole subject is about to be revised.
+The arrangement was completed on the 5th of June, 1854, but was not to come into full effect will not follow the colonial variable with the colonial variable was not to come into full effect. till ratified by the Colonial Legislature.
+Mr. Marcy requested that pending the decisions of the Provinces, the American fishermen should be permitted to enter upon the inshore fisheries in as full and ample a manner as they would be when the treaty came into force.
+The concession was yielded and the British and Colonial cruisers withdrawn.-When the Colonies claimed the free entry of their products, pending the ratification of the treaty in return for this concession, existing revenue laws were pleaded, and this very reasonable claim was denied, so that at the outset the citizens of the Republic enjoyed the chief advantages of the treaty for nearly a year before the Colonists were practi-cally brought within its scope and opera-

+Again, when the civil war broke out, one-half of the seaboard of the United States was blockaded, and all the advantages of the Reciprocity Treaty, so far as the consumption of the transity. the consumption of the ten millions of people in the Southern States was a benefit to the Provinces, were withdrawn-Assuming that the treaty runs over ten years, it will be seen that for the whole of that per, iod the people of this country have enjoyermen were kept outside of a line drawn ed while the BritishAmericans, for one year of the ten, have derived no benefit at all, and for four entire years have lost the consumption of one-third of the people with whom, by the treaty, they were entitled to trade.
+Recognizing the political necessities of the period, British subjects have made no complaints of this exclusion, but it ought to be borne in mind, now that the whole subject is about to be revised.